syncfusion-content/wpf-docs/wpf/Tabbed-MDI-Form/Setting-Header-of-the-Document-container.md

 ---
 layout: post
-title: Setting Header of the Document container in WPF Tabbed MDI Form control | Syncfusion
+title: Setting Header of Document container in Tabbed MDI Form | Syncfusion
 description: Learn here all about Setting Header of the Document container support in Syncfusion WPF Tabbed MDI Form (DocumentContainer) control and more.
 platform: wpf
-control: DocumentContainer
+control: Tabbed MDI Form
 documentation: ug
 ---

-# Setting Header of the Document container in WPF Tabbed MDI Form (DocumentContainer)
+# Setting Header of the Document container in WPF Tabbed MDI Form

 Using the `Header` property, user can set the header for the DocumentContainer elements.
 Use the following code snippet, to set the header for the DocumentContainer element.